rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 update: i gave up on heaps and jumped to luxe.
 Luxe just ships with an entity-component system, along with a 2d collision module, so it was a bit easier to get started, though, it took a day or two to understand the ECS.
 Luxe also benefits in simplicity thanks to it's embedded language, whereas haxe drags you down with it's various features.
 Plus, you can really help develop luxe. :)

 others:
-stable 2d alts:
-love2d
-  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? raylib
-  - for prototyping, especially for mobile devices, and education/learning (C, graphics) defold
+complete 2d game engines:
+**ceramic**
+  - successor of flashpunk/haxepunk and the original luxe
+  - provides a complete framework, great if you need a lot of the common game engine stuff, or just want to focus on making games and not bother with game systems
+  - a more powerful langauge compared to game scripting languages defold
   - stable, game-editor included, 2d-focused with 3d
   - https://defold.com/2023/10/01/How-Defold-works-with-consoles/
     - console support, unlike godot

+stable DIY 2d alts:
+love2d
+  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? (for desktops) raylib
+  - for really learning how to make games and game systems (C, graphics), and **able to choose any language you want!!**

-stable DIY 2d+3d:
+stable DIY 3d+2d:
 **heaps**
   - i still consider this the best DIY, garbage-collected, media framework (after dragonruby for simpler 2d cases)
     - but requires making your own framework
-      - though, it comes with highly-modular tools, like a hscript, HIDE (and castledb), to help you make your own game engine and editor
       - can make a simple prototyping-like framework like rubydragon, which is basically what i was doing with heapspunk, building up a global object full of useful stuff fna
   - up-to-date as of 2024, with fez working in SDL3
   - all monogames switched to this to port to consoles
   - old framework that has no intention to ever change, and thus easy to maintain

-alts: gideros (2d), **foster**, ceramic
-  - all indie, experimental, though foster (of Celeste) is a good bet
+complete 3d+2d:
+unity

 # how to start